Piccadilly Gardens: Piccadilly Plaza

 Piccadilly Plaza was originally built by Covell Matthews and Partners from 1959 to 1965 and has been recently re-modelled by Leslie Jones Architects in 2001 (this mainly involved replacing the old Chinese style-roofed towers of Bernard House).
 Piccadilly Plaza contains the renovated Mercure Hotel (formerly known as the Ramada Manchester Piccadilly and Jarvis Piccadilly Hotel); the refurbishment was completed in 2008.
 The huge tower block, originally known as Sunley Tower, was renamed City Tower.
 In 2005 the Plaza underwent large-scale remodelling with recladding of the tower and cleaning of concrete façades.
-The whole complex has benefited from increased investment from Bruntwood Ltd, which bought Piccadilly Plaza in 2004–05, and now several retail outlets on ground level, and large office space on the levels above (once the home of Piccadilly Radio) are available.
+The complex received investment from Bruntwood Ltd, which bought Piccadilly Plaza in 2004–05, and now has several retail outlets on ground level and large office space on the levels above (once the home of Piccadilly Radio).

 Thistle and Britannia Hotels

 The Thistle Hotel stands on the south-eastern side of Piccadilly Gardens.
 The hotel was originally three cotton warehouses (with a fourth standing to the left) which made up the four warehouses designed by Edward Walters between 1851 and 1858.
 Also, there is the Grade II* listed Britannia Hotel on Portland Street which was formerly the largest of Manchester warehouses: Watts Warehouse (architects Travis & Mangnall).